Get your personal plan match in 2 minutes

 Here's the simple version: If you're a healthy Christian who wants a proven plan with a huge member base, Medi-Share makes sense.
-If you have diabetes, high blood pressure, or anything else pre-existing—or you're just not religious—Zion's your pick.
+If you have diabetes or high blood pressure—or you're just not religious—Zion is typically the better value.

 Head-to-Head Comparison